amarpan/how-to-write-a-README/README.md

 </div>

 <p>
- Writing project documentation in the form of READMEs is typically the last thing any GA SEI student wants to do, especially after a long and exhausting project week.
+ Writing project documentation in the form of a README is typically the last thing any GA SEI student wants to do, especially after a long and exhausting project week.
 </p>

 <p>